NhatPham123tm/SoftwareDesign_Project/README.md

 - python3 manage.py makemigrations
 - python3 manage.py migrate

-## 6. Initialize data
-Rerun
-Windows:
-- python manage.py makemigrations
-- python manage.py migrate

-MacOs:
-- python3 manage.py makemigrations
-- python3 manage.py migrate
+Note: If no initialized data is in the database rerun the above commands.

-## 7. Server/ Web deployment
+## 6. Server/ Web deployment
-python manage.py runserver
+- python manage.py runserver    (Window)

-or

-python3 manage.py runserver
+- python3 manage.py runserver   (MacOs)

-## 8. Web location
+## 7. Web location
 http://localhost:8000/

-## 9. Create and Login account
+## 8. Create and Login account
 No account or no Microsoft account is linked to our account.

 => Register a new account manually or link with a Microsoft account (Both need a User ID - 7 digits)